Krissibro/Elgatron3000/README.md

 # Elgatron3000 Discord Bot 🤖

-Elgatron3000 is a very cool and epic Discord bot designed to provide a mix of reminders and peer preasure to our server
+Elgatron3000 is a very cool and epic Discord bot designed to provide a mix of reminders and peer preasure to our server.

 ## Features 🌟

+- **Attention Grabber**: Ping someone at intervals until they go mad.
+- **Management of Running Commands**: End commands early if someone are too annoyed.
 - **Epic Games Integration**: Get information about the currently free games on Epic Games Store.
-- **Attention Grabber**: Ping someone at intervals until they react.

 ## Installation 🛠️